Tyler Coderre

 Coderre Design logo mark anatomy

-Versatility and Extensibility
+Versatility and Extensibility.

 The mark works in monochrome, print, web, and motion.
 Its simplicity keeps it recognizable in any format — a key UX principle for brand trust and recall.